Kevs187/MIT-App-Inventor-itsy-easy/Index.md

     * Explore the data types

-    * Global & Local Variable
+    * Global & Local variable

     * Declare a variable